ScottLogic/blog/_posts/2023-09-19-metrics-collector-in-jest.md

 In this blog post, we've tackled the challenge of tracking environmental impact in your Jest test suites.
 We started with a scenario where an environmentally unfriendly API call produces CO2 emissions.
 We contrasted a naive approach, which involves repetitive metric tracking in each test file, with a more streamlined approach using the metricsCollector.

-By centralizing metrics tracking, you can keep your test files clean and maintainable, while also gaining the flexibility to log metrics at different levels.With our metricsCollector module seamlessly integrated, running our test suite yields insightful metrics logging without cluttering the test code itself.
+By centralizing metrics tracking, you can keep your test files clean and maintainable, while also gaining the flexibility to log metrics at different levels.
+With our metricsCollector module seamlessly integrated, running our test suite yields insightful metrics logging without cluttering the test code itself.
 The common module approach centralizes metrics management, promoting clean and focused tests.

 In conclusion, our hypothesis was successfully tested and validated.
-By leveraging the metricsCollector module, we achieved a streamlined and organized way to log metrics during Jest test executions.
+By leveraging the metricsCollector module, we achieved a streamlined and organised way to log metrics during Jest test executions.
 This method enhances the maintainability and readability of our test suite, enabling us to focus on what matters most: writing high-quality, well-tested code.

 _Note: This blog post provides a high-level overview of logging metrics in Jest test suites.
 For more advanced use cases and in-depth analysis, you can extend the metrics collector and data processing logic to suit your specific needs_.